Ptolemaic d20

 Originally the die was crafted from Serpentine which is a semi precious stone that ranges in tone from brown to green and is a source of both magnesium and asbestos.
 Serpentine gets its name from the green scaly appearance in serpentine’s natural form.
 Serpentine is used extensively in gems and ornamental work.
 When polished it has contains cloudy patches interspersed among clear regions.

 Remember how it’s a source for asbestos?
-Yeah no chance I’m working with that stuff in my shop.
-So instead this weekend I noticed Fluffy had cut up a ton of architectural grade soap stone blanks for something else he was working on, and for some reason it sparked a memory of this old project.
-So, Fluffy’s blanks went missing and I fired up the CNC’s then I set about figuring out what those funny symbols were, which was something that had been giving me fits off and on for the past 2 years and was one of the reasons this project languished on the back burner for so long.
+Yeah no chance we’re working with that stuff in my shop.
+So instead, I pilfered Santa Rita Soapstone blanks for something else minions were working on and I fired up the CNC’s then I set about figuring out what those funny symbols were, which was something that had been giving me fits off and on for the past 2 years and was one of the reasons this project languished on the back burner for so long.

 You see the MMA has the symbols listed as the first 20 letters of the Greek alphabet.
 And while that is mostly true, it’s not quite right.
 As you can see in the first photo on this page diamond-shaped symbol that is NOT in the Greek alphabet.
 And if you look in the photo below you will see there is a ‘C’ shaped letter that is also NOT part of the Greek alphabet.
 After a bit of searching, the ‘C’ shaped letter turned out to be Coptic in origin, and was the Coptic equivalent of the Greek letter Sigma.
 But for the life of me I could not find a letter in either Coptic or Greek that was the same shape as the diamond-shaped letter in the first photo.
 The closest thing I could come up with was Sampi which is the outdated Greek symbol for 900.
 But it just didn’t look right, and the MMA says that it should be one of the first 20 letters of the Greek alphabet.
 But it’s not a Coptic nor Greek letter.